nikhilbisht/ui-scripts-weather_shopper/README.md

 ### Running Tests:
 1. The command to run an individual test from Command Line is:

-    ```npm test --browser chrome```
+    ```npm test chrome```

     --browser refers to the browser where we want our tests to be executed.
-To run tests in any other browser, replace chrome with browser name, for eg, if tests to be run for           edge, use command ```npm test --browser edge```
+To run tests in any other browser, replace chrome with browser name, for eg, if tests to be run for           edge, use command ```npm test edge```

 2. To run tests from UI, please follow the below-mentioned steps: